asmitbm/weaviate-docusaurus/docs/contributor-guide/git-and-github.md

 git status
 ```

 * If everything is good to go, proceed with commiting your changes with a **good commit message**.
-More information on how to write good commit messages can be found on this [page].
+More information on how to write good commit messages can be found on this [page](./commit-guidelines).

 ```
 git commit -m "your commit message"